irace/irace.github.com/_posts/2019-02-08-graphql-and-the-end-of-shared-client-side-models.md

 `User` vs. `SimpleUser` is admittedly a coarse and superficial distinction.
 If we add a _third_ flavor to the mix, what would we reasonably name it?

 Instead of `SimpleUser`, we could instead call this new type `FriendListUser`, named after the feature that it powers.
-Having separate user models for each use case is a more scalable approach – we could end up with quite a few different flavors, whose names all accurately convey intention better than “simple” does:
+Having separate user models for each use case is a more scalable approach – we could end up with quite a few different versions, whose names all accurately convey intention better than “simple” does:

 - `FriendListUser`
 - `EditAccountUser`